Off Peak Electricity | Use cleaner, cheaper electricity | Guernsey Electricity

 Powering Life in Off-Peak

-Use, run and charge electrical appliances between 11pm and 5am to use imported 100% lower-carbon energy.
+Use, run and charge electrical appliances off peak.

 Guernsey's electricity load profile